-The CCG will appoint an assessor to carry out the initial Checklist assessment.
+The ICB will appoint an assessor to carry out the initial Checklist assessment.

-The assessor will be a health or social care practitioner such as: a registered nurse employed by the NHS, GP, other clinician or local authority staff such as a social worker, care manager or social care assistant.
+The assessor will be a health or social care practitioner for example: a registered Nurse employed by the NHS, GP, other clinician or local authority staff such as a social worker, care manager or social care assistant.

 They should be trained in the National Framework and using the Checklist Tool, and also been involved in assessing or reviewing individuals’ needs as part of their day-to-day work.
 They must understand how to apply the CHC eligibility criteria against the scoring system when carrying out the Checklist assessment.

-Some CCGs will delegate completion of the Checklist to the care home or other organisation under an agreed protocol.
+Some ICBs will delegate completion of the Checklist to the care home or other organisation under an agreed protocol.

 How much notice will I get of the Checklist taking place?

 You have every right to be present at the Checklist assessment, so you should be given reasonable notice as you need time to prepare for the appointment.